 Real Estate Assessment Appeals

-*The appeal period ends on March 2, 2015.
-Appeal applications received with a postmark date of March 2, 2015 or prior were accepted.
-Any appeal application received with a postmark date after March 2, 2015 will not be accepted.*
+*The appeal period ends on February 29, 2016.
+Appeal applications received with a postmark date of February 29 or prior are accepted.
+Any appeal application received with a postmark date after February 29 will not be accepted.*

 Each year, all property owners, or their duly-authorized agent, may appeal our valuation of their property by requesting a review of their assessment.
 Under state law, neither financial impact nor the rate of value change is, by itself, sufficient grounds for appeal.
 As required, the City's assessment is an estimate of fair market value as of January 1 each year, based on property sales for the previous calendar year.
 We welcome appeals based on issues of factual discrepancies in property description or features, demonstrable issues of uniformity of value within a neighborhood, or fair market value.

-The Assessment Appeal Application is available on-line here, at either Charlottesville City library, or at the City Assessor's office in Room 320 of City Hall.
+The Assessment Appeal Application is available on-line, at either Charlottesville City library, or at the City Assessor's office in Room 320 of City Hall.

 We welcome you to come in and learn more about our services: